Binyinyuwuy Djarrankuykuy: Biography

 Binyinyuwuy was born in 1928 in Ramingining, in central Arnhem Land, Australia.
 He belongs to the Djambarrpuyngu language group of the Dhuwa moiety.
 Djambarrpuyngu is both a language group and a clan, with most of its members living in Milingimbi, like Binyinyuwuy and Galiwin’ku.
 As a young man, he moved to the island of Milingimbi, just off the northern coast of Arnhem Land.
 The town of Milingimbi was established by Reverend James Watson from the Methodist Overseas Mission in 1916, and later re-established in 1951 after the residents were evacuated during World War II.
-The many missionaries at the settlement, like TT Webb and Edgar Wells, promoted and encouraged the people to continue making art.
-This island is very remote, and the community was very conservative.
+The many missionaries at the settlement, like T. T. Webb and Edgar Wells, promoted and encouraged the people to continue making art.

 In 1948, Binyinyuwuy, as part of Charles Mountford's American-Australian Scientific Expedition to Arnhem Land, helped archeologist Frank Setzler excavate a Makassan well.
 Later, during the war, Binyinyuwuy became part of Donald Thomson's Northern Territory Special Reconnaissance Unit (NTSRU).
 Binyinyuwuy and a group of other young Yolngu men were thus charged with safeguarding the coast of their home, Arnhem Land, from enemy invaders, like the Japanese army, from 1941 to 1943.
 The unit was later disbanded as the threat of a Japanese landing in Arnhem Land decreased.
 No longer a soldier, Binyinyuwuy returned to his life.